Ermlab/PoLitBert/README.md

 This is the joint work of companies [Ermlab Software](https://ermlab.com) and [Literacka](https://literacka.com.pl)

-I'd like to express my gratitude to NVidia Inception Programme and Amazon AWS for providing the free GPU credits - thank you!
+We would like to express ours gratitude to NVidia Inception Programme and Amazon AWS for providing the free GPU credits - thank you!

 Also appreciate the help from:
 - Simone Francia (@simonefrancia) form Musixmatch for his [detailed explanations how they trained Roberta](https://github.com/musixmatchresearch/umberto/issues/2) Italian model [Umberto ](https://github.com/musixmatchresearch/umberto)
-- Piotr z Allegro (todo)
-- blog post how to train polish roberta